zhanggbj/bosh-softlayer-baremetal-server-release/src/github.com/cloudfoundry-community/vps/README.md

 > **Note:**
 >  Please make sure the machine installed bosh-init can access SoftLayer private network and you can enable SoftLayer VPN if it is outside of SoftLayer data center.
 This is because it need to communicate with the target VM over SoftLayer private network to accomplish a successful deployment.

-- Download releases and stemcells.
-Resource link are described in section [Releases and stemcells]
-    - VPS release
-    - postgres release
-    - bosh-softlayer-cpi release
-    - SoftLayer light stemcell
 - Prepare a deployment manifest

 You can find a deployment manifest example under docs named `vps-init-example.yml` and please replace release, stemcell, resource and credential information accordingly.
-Here are some key fields need to specify.
+> **Note:**
+>  For releases and stemcells, please either use url like the example manifest does or download them to your local machine and specify its location.
+>
+>  - VPS release
+>  - postgres release
+>  - bosh-softlayer-cpi release
+>  - SoftLayer light stemcell

+Here is an example for key properties of jobs.
 ```
 jobs:
 - name: vps
   instances: 1

   templates:
-  - {name: postgres-9.4, release: postgres}
+  - {name: postgres, release: postgres}
   - {name: vps, release: vps}

   resource_pool: vms